J35P312/SVDB/README.md

                                     (--passonly is a deprecated alias; emits a warning)

   upgrade existing db:
-    --upgrade                       add the INS table to an existing db and backfill insertion sequences; requires --files or --folder with the original VCFs
+    --upgrade                       create the INS table and backfill insertion sequences from the provided VCFs; schema-only, no existing SVDB rows are changed.
+                                    Exits with INFO if the INS table already exists.
+                                    Warns (WARNING) for DB samples with no matching VCF provided;
+                                    logs (INFO) VCF samples that have no entries in the database.
+                                    Requires --files or --folder.

   storage:
     --max_ins_seq_len N             cap on stored insertion sequence length (bp); sequences